-OAuth2 Flow Testing: A Comprehensive Analysis of Response Types and Modes
+OAuth2 and OpenID Connect (OIDC) Flow Testing: A Comprehensive Analysis of Response Types and Modes

-When implementing OAuth2 authentication, developers face numerous configuration choices that significantly impact both security and user experience.
-While the OAuth2 specification provides guidance, understanding how different combinations of response types and response modes behave in practice requires empirical testing.
+When implementing OAuth2 authorization and OpenID Connect (OIDC) authentication, developers face numerous configuration choices that significantly impact both security and user experience.
+While the OAuth2 and OIDC specifications provide guidance, understanding how different combinations of response types and response modes behave in practice requires empirical testing.

-This post presents a systematic analysis of OAuth2 flows using Google’s OAuth2 implementation, revealing key insights about token delivery patterns, security implications, and practical recommendations for production deployments.
+This post presents a systematic analysis of OAuth2/OIDC flows using Google’s implementation, revealing key insights about token delivery patterns, security implications, and practical recommendations for production deployments.

 The Challenge: Too Many Options, Too Little Clarity

-I created a Python script that systematically tests all OAuth2 flow combinations:
+I created a Python script that systematically tests all OAuth2/OIDC flow combinations:

 # Core testing parameters